Time Series Foundation Models as Strong Baselines in Transportation Forecasting: A Large-Scale Benchmark Analysis: Results

 Overall, Chronos-2 performs particularly well on datasets with long-horizon forecasts, where its zero-shot generalization mitigates error accumulation.
 Performance improvements seem comparatively less pronounced on datasets dominated by complex spatial interactions (e.g. METR-LA), suggesting potential benefits from incorporating explicit adjacency matrices.
 The results indicate that TS-FMs provide a robust alternative to dataset-specific architectures, especially for applications requiring stable long-horizon forecasting and minimal task-specific tuning.
 Moreover, by providing strong zero-shot performance, TS-FMs present themselves as excellent candidates for applications for which the amount of available historical data is small (e.g., a new mobility service or new transit lines).

 \textbf{Probabilistic evaluation.} To address limitations of deterministic point estimates, we evaluate the predictive distributions of Chronos-2 in terms of calibration (empirical coverage) and sharpness (IQR).
 Table \ref{tab:probabilistic_results} is intended to establish a benchmark for these metrics across the evaluated datasets.
-Results indicate that Chronos-2 delivers strong zero-shot uncertainty quantification: for an 80\% nominal interval, empirical coverage is generally close to the target, although under-coverage occurs in specific cases such as SZ-taxi (63.42\%).
+Results indicate that Chronos-2 delivers strong zero-shot uncertainty quantification: for an 80\% nominal interval, empirical coverage is generally close to the target; under-coverage on SZ-taxi and NYC Citi Bike suggests that datasets with frequent zero observations are harder to calibrate.
 Absolute IQR magnitudes vary across datasets due to differences in target variable ranges (Table \ref{tab:datasets}).

-Table \ref{tab:UrbanEV_prob} reports results for UrbanEV Occupancy, selected as a representative case, where we equipped deep learning models with quantile losses and statistical baselines were asked to derive probabilistic intervals via analytical quantile estimation.
+Table \ref{tab:UrbanEV_prob} reports results for UrbanEV Occupancy, selected as a representative case, where we equipped DL models with quantile losses, and statistical baselines were required to derive probabilistic intervals via analytical quantile estimation.
 Chronos-2 maintains high sharpness with narrow, informative intervals, whereas other models commonly over-cover at the expense of wider IQRs.
 Chronos-2 slightly under-covers but has tighter intervals, reflecting greater predictive confidence.
 This trade-off behavior aligns with the standard paradigm in probabilistic forecasting \cite{Raftery2007-calibration-sharpness}, which balances sharp predictive intervals with well-calibrated coverage.